patternfly/patternfly-react/CONTRIBUTING.md

 - `css approved` - The issue has been reviewed and approved by a member of the css team.
 - `ux approved` - The issue has been reviewed and approved by a member of the ux team.

-The following labels also can be used to improve PatternFly React's [CHANGELOG.md](./CHANGELOG.md) when submitting PRs:

-- `bug` - this PR resolves a bug issue.
-Releasing will cause a patch level semantic version change.
-- `enhancement` - this PR adds a new feature and closes an `enhancement` issue.
-Releasing will cause a minor semantic version change.
-- `breaking change` - this PR warrants a major release and potentially changes APIs for downstream consumers.
-Releasing will cause a major semantic version change.
-- `chore` - this PR improves internal tooling or build processes only.
-These PRs do not effect release.
-- `documentation` - this PR affects documentation only.
-These PRs do not effect release.
-- `css` - this PR affects CSS or has minimal stylistic changes.
-Releasing will cause a patch level semantic version change.

-### Project Board Columns
+### Project board columns

 The project board uses the following columns to track issues:

 - `Backlog` - Issues that are ready to be worked and available for any contributor to take.
-- `Needs CSS/Design/Research` - Issues that require any work that would be completed outside of this repo related to css, design or research.
+- `Needs info` - Issues that require any work that would be completed outside of this repo related to css, design or research.
 For example some component contributions will require updates to css in the core [patternfly](https://github.com/patternfly/patternfly) repo.
-- `Assigned` - Issues that are ready to be worked and are already assigned.
+- `Not started` - Issues that are ready to be worked and are already assigned.
 - `In Progress` - Issues that are actively being worked.
 - `PR in Review` - Issues for which a PR is open and are ready for review.

 Issues can be manually added to the project board from either the issue page or the project board page.

-## Contribution Process
+## Contribution process

-### Creating Issues for Bugs
+### Creating issues for bugs

 If you find a bug within the repo, please help us track the issue by following these steps: